spielhuus/recad/docs/install.rst

 Installation
 ============

-The elektron package can be installed locally or using the [elektron-docker](https://github.com/spielhuus/elektron-docker) image.
+The recad package can be installed locally or using the [recad-docker](https://github.com/spielhuus/recad-docker) image.

 Install from pypi
 -----------------